adityavkamath/adityavkamath/README.md

 ### 🧠 What I Do
 - 🛠️ Build full-stack apps with Next.js, React, TypeScript, tRPC, Prisma, and Tailwind
-- 🤖 Create intelligent AI systems with GPT, LangChain, Autogen, and vector databases
+- 🤖 Create intelligent AI systems with GPT, LangChain, and vector databases
 - 📂 Architect real-time platforms with WebSockets, PostgreSQL, and multi-agent chat
 - 📄 Develop tools for PDF/CSV/web content analysis & multi-source semantic search
 - 🚀 Ship projects using E2B, Clerk, Supabase, Redis, and FastAPI with scalable infra